stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 # Essential Tools

-# The Go Plugin for Your Code Editor
+## The Go Plugin for Your Code Editor

-Go benefits from an editor that can use the powerful tools that are available to check and refactor your code as you work.
+Go programming benefits from an editor that can use the powerful tools that are available to check and refactor your code as you work.
 Every popular editor has a plugin for Go support.
 If you do not have a favourite text editor, [Visual Studio Code](https://code.visualstudio.com) and [Atom](https://atom.io/) are high-quality and customisable editors that have well-maintained plugins for Go.

 If you would prefer to use an IDE, JetBrains offer [GoLand](https://www.jetbrains.com/go/) as a commercial product.